VolumeElement/VolumeElement.github.io/_posts/2024-02-12-an-easy-formula-3.md

 ---
-title: A Simple Formula for 3
+title: An Easy Formula for 3
 # author: dxdydz
 date: 2024-02-12 14:15:00 -0400
 categories: [Calculus]